-- Traffic implications must be carefully considered and mitigated - Multiple access point should be investigated - Design of roads to include planting of street trees - Other traffic calming measures similar to existing that naturally slow traffic
+- 2. Traffic implications must be carefully considered and mitigated - 3.
+Multiple access point should be investigated - 4.
+Design of main residential streets to include planting of street trees - 5.
+Through a sensitive design response to each site, where necessary, traffic calming measures should be included within the design of new developments to help naturally slow traffic